 Can I apply for this program if my project is residential?

 Residential-only development is not eligible, but mixed-use projects are eligible.
-Further funding opportunities for residential projects are expected to be announced in early 2022.

 Are the residential portions of mixed-use developments eligible costs?

 Yes, the residential portions of mixed-use developments can be included in the grant request as part of total project costs.
 However, not every project will receive its full requested grant amount.

 Can I apply for this grant if I have a mobile business, such as a food truck?

 No, not at this time.
 These grants are limited to permanent building improvements.